kms1212/foliOS/docs/common/index.md

 # Common {#common}

-Common headers describe shared data structures and boot protocol interfaces used across bootloader and kernel boundaries.
+Common headers describe shared data structures and boot protocol interfaces used across loader and kernel boundaries.

 The generated Common reference is intentionally separate from Strata and Vellum so shared protocol types do not obscure either component's API index.

 ## `stload`

-The `stload` headers describe the normalized bootloader-module-to-kernel ABI.
-The `load_folios` Vellum module gathers data from the initialized bootloader environment, builds the boot information table, and hands that table to Strata.
+The `stload` headers describe the normalized loader-to-kernel ABI.
+The current `load_folios` module is one producer of that ABI: it gathers data from the initialized bootloader environment, builds the boot information table, and enters the kernel through the documented entry-state profile.

 See @subpage common_stload_abi for the current handoff contract, including control-transfer state, table layout rules, address semantics, required entries,